quodlibet/senf/docs/index.rst

 handling.

-It supports Python 2.6, 2.7, 3.3+, works with PyPy, works on Linux, Windows, macOS and only depends on the stdlib.
+It supports Python 2.6, 2.7, 3.3+, works with PyPy, works on Linux, Windows, macOS, is MIT licensed, and only depends on the stdlib.

 ::